Cyber security advice for business: how secure is your data?

-How secure is your business’s data?
-It’s a question that’s often relegated to the footnotes of meeting agendas, as the answer can often be the stuff of nightmares for senior management teams.
+It’s a question often relegated to the footnotes of meeting agendas, as the answer can often be the stuff of nightmares for senior management teams.

 Simply ensuring key software is kept up to date, firewalls are correctly managed and resilient anti-virus protection is installed can go a long way to ensuring data safety.

-For larger businesses however, managing and monitoring your network for potential threats and breaches can come with complex infrastructure, staff training and legal requirements, all of which can dramatically increase the required levels of security and IT investment.
+For larger businesses, however, managing and monitoring your network for potential threats and breaches can come with complex infrastructure, staff training and legal requirements, all of which can dramatically increase the required levels of security and IT investment.

-To keep their network and vital data secure, many businesses turn to suppliers that can deliver a complete managed security service, like us to relieve internal teams of the pressure to remain compliant and manage multiple levels of security infrastructure, all whilst juggling a shrinking budget.
+To keep their network and vital data secure, many businesses turn to suppliers that can deliver a complete managed security service.
+This relieves internal teams of the pressure to remain compliant and manage multiple levels of security infrastructure, all while juggling a shrinking budget.

-As technology like cloud collaboration and remote working become widely available, allowing employees to work from home or on the go, opportunities for attackers to use human error as a means to gain access to secure data have increased exponentially.
+As technology like cloud communication for remote working has become more widely available, opportunities for attackers to use human error as a means to gain access to secure data have increased exponentially.

 These figures are a clear indication of why a business’ approach to cyber security should be organisation-wide, prioritising education and best practice as much as an investment in the latest security infrastructure and software.

 Simply ensuring employees are aware of the latest cyber threats and the most common methods cyber criminals use to invade your business can make all the difference to overall data security.